Table of Contents

 Pythagorean triples is a set of three positive integers which satisfy the Pythagorean theorem, The Pythagorean triple is expressed as a²+b² = c², where the perpendicular is a the base is b, and the hypotenuse is c of a right-angled triangle.
-Let us learn more about Pythagorean triples, their formula, list, steps to find the triples, and examples, in this article.
+Let us learn more about triples, their formula, list, steps to find the triples, and examples, in this article.

-Pythagorean Triples Definition
+Pythagorean Triples in Maths

 Pythagorean triples are basically the set of lengths of a right-angle triangle, defined as a²+b² = c², where a, b, and c are positive integers.
 According to the Pythagoras theorem, the square of the hypotenuse of a right-angle triangle equals the sum of the squares of the other two sides.
-Pythagorean triples completely follow this theorem.
-These Pythagorean triples are denoted as (a,b,c).
+It completely follow this theorem.
+These triples are denoted as (a,b,c).
 The most common and smallest Pythagorean triple is (3,4,5).

 Pythagorean Triples Formula